 What kind of doctor treats a patient with glaucoma?

 Glaucoma treatments are focused on relieving pressure caused by liquid buildup in the eye.
-There is no cure for glaucoma, so treatment usually refers to prescription medication that makes it more bearable to live with glaucoma, or patients can undergo surgery.
+There is no cure for glaucoma, so treatment usually refers to prescription medication to control the glaucoma, or a surgical option can be discussed.

 There are a few types of glaucoma surgery: